MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-environment-checker.md

 ## About the Environment Checker tool

-The Environment Checker tool runs a series of tests on each machine in your Azure Local system, reports the result for each test, provides remediation guidance when available, and saves a log file and a detailed report file.
+The Environment Checker tool runs a series of tests on each machine in your Azure Local instance, reports the result for each test, provides remediation guidance when available, and saves a log file and a detailed report file.

 The Environment Checker tool consists of the following validators: